Election-Tech-Initiative/electionguard-python/README.md

 ### Reporting Issues

 Please report any bugs, feature requests, or enhancements using the [GitHub Issue Tracker](https://github.com/microsoft/electionguard-python/issues).
 Please do not report any security vulnerabilities using the Issue Tracker.
 Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://msrc.microsoft.com/create-report).
-See the [Security Documentation](SECURITY.md) for more information.
+See the [Security Documentation][Security] for more information.

 ### Have Questions?

 Electionguard would love for you to ask questions out in the open using GitHub Issues.
 If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.

 ## License
-This repository is licensed under the [MIT License](LICENSE)
+This repository is licensed under the [MIT License]

 ## Thanks! 🎉
 A huge thank you to those who helped to contribute to this project so far, including: